 TRIO

-Veterans Services
+Veterans Services (need link)

-The migration from CurricuNet to eLumen will facilitate more thorough and comprehensive reporting of assessment data, analysis, and program review so this information is more available to the public.
+The migration from CurricuNet to eLumen will facilitate more thorough and comprehensive reporting and analysis of assessment data and program review so results are more available to the public.

 Student learning outcomes for upper division baccalaureate courses reflect higher levels of depth and rigor generally accepted in higher education.